lokalportal/json-schema_templates/README.md

 Until then, please take a look at the [examples](https://github.com/lokalportal/json-schema_templates/tree/master/spec/support/examples) for more information, e.g. on how to use partials in your schemas.

+## Known Problems

+It is currently not possible to use `null: true` on objects due to a bug in `json-schema_builder` which causes an endless loop.
+There [is a PR](https://github.com/parrish/json-schema_builder/pull/10) which aims to solve the problem, so until it's fixed, you could reference the corresponding repo + branch in your Gemfile alongside `json-schema_templates`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.